nair-p/nair-p.github.io/CV.md

 ---
 # Curriculum Vitae

-My official one-page CV as updated on February 12th, 2020 can be found [here](assets/cv.pdf)
+My official one-page CV as updated on May 30th, 2020 can be found [here](assets/cv.pdf)